COMM EM 1652 WRITING FOR DIGITAL MEDIA

 If you want to write fictional but relevant narratives for the media, Rod Serling can be a good source of inspiration.
 You can easily find much of his work aggregated here on Youtube.

 A Twilight Zone script, The Obsolete Man is part of our reading.
-Any typos are due to OCR conversion.
 As you read the script try substituting "books" for something else that you think may become unfortunately obsolete.

 We will end this module with an appropriate ceremony: Baby Blue, Blue Baby.